British Airways computer problem causes delays at multiple airports

 It wasn't immediately clear how many flights have been affected.

+Some people shared images of hand-written boarding cards that BA staff had given them.

-The disruption comes just weeks after Delta (DAL) was hit by a global computer outage that caused days of travel chaos, including about 2,000 flight cancellations.
+The disruption comes about a month after Delta (DAL) was hit by a global computer outage that caused days of travel chaos, including about 2,000 flight cancellations.

+Less than three weeks before that, Southwest Airlines (LUV) canceled more than 1,000 flights following a system failure.

 -- Marilia Brocchetto contributed reporting.